-This article aims to show you how to use e-PDF to Image Converter to convert specific pages of of specific resolution on Windows platforms.
+This article aims to show you how to use e-PDF to Image Converter to convert specific pages of PDF to image of specific resolution on Windows platforms.

 e-PDF to Image Converter converts PDF files to JPG, JPEG, TIFF, BMP, PNG, GIF, TGA, PCX, PNM, RAS, PBM, etc. images and supports Password Protected PDF files, and it also support followings: